 Vision and attention are connected operations (14).
 Sustained visual attention is necessary for speaking, as well as for drawing, reading, writing, and other marks-based information gathering and expression.
-We can hypothesize that the work of the hands as marks extended the attentional capabilities of the hominid visual cortex for language, powerfully affecting the scope of human consciousness.
+We can hypothesize that the work of the hands as marks extended the attentional capabilities of the visual cortex for language.
 In this regard, it is useful to review the first four tenets of The Scribble Hypothesis (15):